 Crisp and linear in nature, this wine is a perfect depiction of time and place.
 These grapes are from a cooler growing region which allows a longer “hang time” (has nothing to do with basketball, this is winemaker speak for more developed flavors).
 While experiencing extended barrel-aging, this chardonnay remains balanced and clean with flavors of green apple, quince and a touch of vanilla.

-2011 harvest was one of the best for crisp white wines, and this 100% Riesling is a perfect example.
-Exhibiting Honeycrisp apple aromas and hints of wildflowers, the taste suggests sweet yet retains a nice mineral note that leads to a citrus infused finish.
-Only 100 cases produced.
-Available Spring 2014.
+While many turn their noses up at this underappreciated wine, it remains on the global top selling list for a reason.
+The lower elevations of the Rattlesnake Hills are great for crisp white wines, and this 100% Riesling is a perfect example.
+Exhibiting Honeycrisp apple aromas, melon, and hints of wildflowers, it perfectly walks the tightrope between sweet and dry yet retains a nice mineral note that leads to a crisp and refreshing finish.

 Beautifully balanced with bright berry notes and racy acidity, this ruby-colored gem is guaranteed to surprise one’s palate.
 Cherry Pie and sweet spices carry onto the palate and mingle beautifully with this wine’s crisp, dry sense of humor.
 Rose’ is one of the most food friendly wines out there (especially with cheese) so let your imagination run wild!